 How Do I Plan An Itinerary?

-Once you have decided which places you will visit, you then to decide what you will do when you are in each city or town that you stop at on your itinerary.
-Remember to not make a busy itinerary where almost every hour of your day is occupied, for that restricts you too much if any other opportunities comes your way – for example, you may want to spend time with people you have just met (whether they be fellow travellers or locals) or you might come across a hidden gem that you wish to visit, or maybe there is a concert or other event in town that you wish to attend.
+Once you have decided which places you will visit, you then need to determine what you will do when you are in each city or town that you stop at on your itinerary.
+Remember not to make a busy itinerary where almost every hour of your day is occupied, for that restricts you too much if any other opportunities come your way.
+For example, you may want to spend time with people you have just met (whether they be fellow travellers or locals) or you might come across a hidden gem that you wish to visit, or maybe there is a concert or other event in town that you wish to attend.
 A full itinerary does not allow you to explore any of these options.
-When planning an itinerary for a city I usually leave half a day free every second day with nothing planned except for the joy of just wandering and seeing what happens.
+When planning an itinerary for a city, I usually leave half a day free every second day with nothing planned except for the joy of just wandering and seeing what happens.